-🔅 Leading by example - Electric ferries The Nordic countries are also starting to tackle carbon emissions from sea-faring vessels.
-In Norway, for example, 16 electric car ferries are in operation, and a further 39 are expected to enter operation by the end of 2020.
-This includes Ampere, the first all-electric car ferry launched in 2014.
+Leading by example - Electric ferries

+The Nordic countries are also starting to tackle carbon emissions from sea-faring vessels.
+In Norway 53 electric ferries are expected to be in operation by the end of 2020 and 16 more by 2024.
+These include Ampere, the first all-electric car ferry launched in 2014.
 Compared to a traditional diesel-powered ferry, costs have been reduced by 60% and emissions by 95%.
 Scandlines' ferry Princess Benedicte which sails the Puttgarden-Rødby route was refitted in 2013 to become the world's first hybrid in its class with a 1.6 MWh electric storage system.
 All-electric and hybrid solutions for fishing fleets and other industrial and commercial vessels are also being launched.